$SU(5)$ grand unification and $W$-boson mass: Low energy effective theory

 The first and foremost impact of $v_T$, or better $\theta$, is the modification of the $W$-mass

-where tiny loop effects from $T$ are neglected.
+where tiny loop effects from both $T_F$ and $T_S$ are neglected due to the degeneracy of their mass spectra.
 Note that the $Z$-mass is unchanged since $T$ carries no hypercharge.
 If one accepts the CDF result $M_W=80.433 \pm 0.009$ \cite{CDF:2022hxs}, by taking $M_W^{SM}=80.357 \pm 0.006\rm GeV$ \cite{Zyla:2020zbs}, for $g(M_{W})= 0.6517$ \cite{Zyla:2020zbs}, it follows from \eqref{eq:mwmass} that $\theta\simeq 0.04$.
-We should stress that the degeneracy of charged and neutral triplet components masses plays a crucial role in this - otherwise there would be also the usual radiative correction to the $W$ and $Z$-mass ratio, which would complicate things.
+Moreover, as it can be seen from (\ref{eq:upperlimit}), this would also force $T_S$ to lie below $10\rm TeV$, in order to preserve the Higgs picture of the SM.
+One may be surprised that a $\rm TeV$ particle is not decoupling from the SM physics.
+However it must be kept in mind that the impact is direct through the tree level VEV and $W-$mass deviation is tiny.

-This is the key point we want to convey: minimal $SU(5)$ makes a strong case for the $W$-mass deviation from its SM value.
-Even more excitingly, the resulting low-energy effective theory is completely predictive.
+We close this sections with the relevant couplings of $H^0$ and $H^+$ to the SM particles.
+Ignoring the conspiracy of the singlet mass tuned not only much below $M_G$, but to be degenerate with $m_T$, one gets